FeRHeDio/Swapi-CookUnity/README.md

 ## Final thoughts.

+- I always commit small pieces of work and use clear commit messages to give context to the reader/reviewer.
-In this way I tried to use SOLID Principles in many places, tried to apply the Separation of Concerns to not couple responsibilites acrross different modules and in this way we can extend the app in many different ways, have a testable and a clear base where we can build upon.
+- I used SOLID Principles and Clean Code, applied Separation of Concerns to not couple responsibilites acrross different modules.
+- In this way we can extend the app in many different ways, have a testable and a clear base where we can build upon.